Bernd Erich Gall

 Bernd Erich Gall (born August 2, 1956) is a German painter and conceptual artist.

 In the early 1980s he was a representative of the "Neue Wilde", a group of German artists.
-In the 1990s it came to a stylistic imposition.
+In the 1990s it came to a stylistic radical change.
 The crude, strong, expressive figuration was replaced by a compositional color abstraction.
 Clear, strong color fields generated the basic formula of Gall’s paintings and built a distance to symbolize his art work.
 Objects and installations enlarged his artistic spectrum.

 Current art work

 Bernd Erich Gall lives and works in Karlsruhe, Germany.
 His large sized actual works are geometrical "color field paintings" (oil on canvas).
 Gall’s conceptual modus operandi comes to the fore by his objects, installations, new media and video art.